 Many states are also in the process of drafting legislation, or have already passed it.

 In Florida, for example, Criminal Code § 934.50 forbids using drones for surveillance in violation of another person's reasonable expectation of privacy.
-In Arkansas, AR Code § 5-60-103 forbids using drones to invade privacy and gather information.
+In Arkansas, AR Code § 5-60-103 forbids using drones ("unmanned aircraft systems") without consent, to surveil and gather information.
 In California, Civil Code § 1708.8 forbids entering airspace to record another person "in a manner that is offensive to a reasonable person."

-An online search for the name of your state and "drone law" should turn up more information.
+An online search for the name of your state and "drone law" or "unmanned aircraft" should turn up more information.
 If your state hasn't yet created a way to take action against a neighbor, what's the best way to force your neighbor to stop inappropriate use of the drone?

 First of all, don't overreact, like the man in New Jersey who took out a gun and shot his neighbor's drone out of the sky.
 This sort of conduct will surely escalate tensions between you, and perhaps get you into deeper trouble with the police for criminal mischief.

 Instead, act as you would act if your neighbor engaged in any other annoying conduct.
 Reach out by phone or email.
 Knock on the neighbor's door.
-Ask politely to please refrain from flying the drone over your property—suggest that the neighbor fly it, perhaps, in a public park or simply hover it over his or her own backyard.
+Ask politely that your neighbor please refrain from flying the drone over your property—suggest that the neighbor fly it, perhaps, in a public park or simply hover it over their own backyard.

 It's possible that your neighbor did not realize that you noticed the little machine, or that it annoyed you.
-If there's no fence between your properties, perhaps the neighbor didn't even realize he or she was crossing the property line.
+If there's no fence between your properties, perhaps the neighbor didn't even realize the drone was crossing the property line.
 The vast majority of neighbors will stop annoying conduct when asked nicely.

 You could also make a legal case for trespass.
 The drone is flying over your property, outside the bounds of your neighbor's yard.
 As mentioned above, you don't necessarily own all of the air rights above your property.
 But you probably do own the immediate air rights surrounding the top of your home.

-There is no unified answer to "how high" homeowners own.
+There is no unified answer to "how high" into the space above their house homeowners can claim as their own.
 Regulations vary by state.
 But any photographs that you take of the flying drone, to show a court how close the machine is getting to your yard or windows, would surely help convince a judge that the flight constitutes a trespass.

-A difficulty with suing a neighbor under any of these trespass or nuisance theories is that your damages (the amount of money a court could award you) are probably nominal.
+A difficulty with suing a neighbor under any of these trespass or nuisance theories is that your damages (the amount of money a court could award you) are probably nominal, as in, low.
 Unlike in a case where you were suing for breach of contract or property destruction, here it would be difficult to show a great deal of quantifiable financial harm.

 As with most neighbor disputes, you are likely better off resolving this between the two of you, or with a mediator, than going to court.
 But drones present a number of troubling legal issues that courts will increasingly be called upon to resolve.